ronissim/PaintMyCalendar/readme.md

 1. Everytime a new company / contact is added to hubspot, add the domain to the spreadsheet with the tag "customer" [(example)](https://zapier.com/apps/excel/integrations/hubspot/11155/add-new-hubspot-list-contacts-to-excel-spreadsheet-rows).
 <img width="671" alt="zapier_example" src="https://github.com/ronissim/auto_colorize/assets/6366851/08c88f08-684a-44dc-b636-d6b0043b7ea8">

+2. Get list of people interviewing for positions from Monday / Candidate System and catagorize as HR

 ## Future Enhancements